An Overview of the Portuguese Language

 Portuguese is considered the seventh most spoken language in the world, and the majority of Portuguese speakers are now in Brazil, South America.
 Modern Portuguese developed after the 16th Century with the influx of borrowed words from Latin and Greek due to the Renaissance period.

-History of the Portuguese Language
+The History of Portuguese

 Portuguese evolved from Latin in a similar way to Spanish after the fall of the Roman Empire.
 It has a number of influences from Latin as well as Arabic, like many of the Romance languages that were left behind by the Romans.
 In the 15th and 16th Centuries, Portugal developed by expanding their colonies across the world.
 For a brief period, the Portuguese were undoubtedly the world’s biggest economic and military power.
 This helped spread their native language to all corners of the globe, and the influence of this colonisation can still be seen today.